godspeedsystems/Chaitanya/readme.md

 The service can ingest documents from two sources:

-- **GitHub Repositories:** The `src/helper/ingestGithubRepo.ts` module contains logic for cloning a GitHub repository, extracting text from supported file types, and ingesting it into the vector store.
+- **GitHub Repositories:** The `src/helper/ingestGithubRepo.ts` module contains logic for cloning a **public** GitHub repository, extracting text from supported file types, and ingesting it into the vector store.
-- **File Uploads:** The service can also ingest documents uploaded directly by the user.
-It supports various file formats, including PDF, DOCX, TXT, and MD.
+- **File Uploads:** The service can ingest single or multiple documents (PDF, DOCX, TXT, MD) uploaded directly by the user via a `multipart/form-data` request.
+Crucially, it also allows for passing a JSON array of metadata, associating custom data with each uploaded file.

 ## Features